plusnew/core/README.md

 ### Idle
 This component is for displaying expensive but lowpriority content.
-The children of this component will be displayed, when until the browser is saying that it is in idle.
+The children of this component will be displayed, when the browser is saying that it is in idle.
 Or until the application is telling, that it is urgent now.

 ```ts